lomirus/gtk-qq/README.md

 #### Arch

-Via AUR
+Complete build Via AUR PKGBUILD
 ```
 paru -S gtk-qq-git
 ```

-Or do it manually
+Or do it manually，Then follow the instructions below
 ```bash
 sudo pacman -S pkgconf gtk4 libadwaita
 ```